pneumatic-app/pneumatic-api-docs.github.io/source/index.html.md

 r = requests.post(end_point, headers=headers)
 ```

-> if successful, the command will subscribe you to all events at once:
+> if successful, the request will subscribe you to all events at once:
-> The command returns the subscription url that will be set for all events:
+> The request returns the subscription url that will be set for all events:

 ```json
 {